abel-framework/ABEL/README.md

 The tests are stored in in the `tests` subdirectory, in files with names starting with `test_`.
 In these files, the functions with names starting with `test_` are represent one test; if it makes it to the end without any of the asserts triggering and all the expected exceptions happening, the test has PASSED.

+Pytest is configured in the `[tool.pytest.ini_options]` section of `pyproject.toml`.
+This especially defines the "markers", which are named groups of tests that can be specified to run.